-Bowhunting South Dakota
+Bow Hunting in South Dakota

-That first day, all day sit was a sort of torture.
+That first day, all day sit can be a sort of torture.
+Questions swirl in your mind.
 Is the stand in the right spot?
-Are there deer in this area?
+Are there deer in the zip code of where I’m hunting?
 Where are they feeding?
-Your mind can go 100.5 miles per hour when your up in the stand especially the first day in the woods.
-You’re mind is a funny freaky whirring to fast place!
+Your mind can go 100.5 miles per hour when your up in the stand, especially the first day back in the woods.
+You’re mind is a freaky whirring machine your first day in the stand.

-Oh, then there’s the whole “off grid” part of the deal.
+Then there’s the whole “off grid” part of the deal.
 We get so used to carrying technology with us that not being able to text and surf can cause some withdrawal.
 That’s right:

 Where I was hunting was down enough in a hole and out of cell phone range that you can’t call, text or surf.
 If you didn’t bring it in you don’t have it and you can’t go get it.
 It’s you and the deer and the squirrels and the coyotes and the ducks in the creek and the beaver who comes out for breakfast just after the break of dawn.
 It’s watching loads of turkeys fly down in the morning and back to bed in the evening.
 Oh, and did I say no radio?
 No twitter?
 No Facebook?
 The whole world comes to a screeching halt.
 But really, that’s why I do it.

-I’ve harvested a BIG deer before.
+I’ve harvested a BIG deer.
 In 2009 I was able to shoot a buck that scores 174.4.
 In non hunting terms, that’s a BIG deer.
 I know you don’t get to shoot, let alone see a buck of a lifetime every time you sit in a stand.
 I’ve hung enough stands to know that opportunities like that are few and far between.

-I didn’t get a deer this year.
-I might hunt some more, I might not.
+I shot an awesome deer last year.
+I might get lucky and get another one this year and I might not.
 I’m OK with the world if it happens that way.

 But I will be OK with the world, cause I got out.
 I got up.
 I got quiet.

 Bow hunting season is open starting this weekend in South Dakota!